 Local beer for refreshment.

-Strong, rich, a key part of social culture.
+Strong, rich, fundamental to social culture.

 Halal meat is often available by default or by request in a Muslim-majority country.
 Kosher options are very limited.